shahdipesh/Resume/README.md

  -  Click on the "HomePage" link on the right-side of the webpage.

  -  Scroll down until you see the “README" section.
- - Follow intructions on README to download the template
+ - Follow intructions on README to download the template.

  **4. Open the downloaded theme and run the Project locally**
  -  Open the  downloaded project using Visual studio code (VSCode).